Deep Blue Sea (1999 film)

-Deep Blue Sea is a 1999 American science fiction horror film directed by Renny Harlin and starring Saffron Burrows, Thomas Jane, Samuel L. Jackson, Michael Rapaport, and LL Cool J. Set in an isolated underwater facility, the film follows a team of scientists and their research on mako sharks to help fight Alzheimer's disease.
+Deep Blue Sea is a 1999 science fiction horror film directed by Renny Harlin.
+It stars Thomas Jane, Saffron Burrows, Samuel L. Jackson, Michael Rapaport, and LL Cool J. It is the first film of the film series of the same name.
+Set in an isolated underwater facility, the film follows a team of scientists and their research on mako sharks to help fight Alzheimer's disease.
 The situation plunges into chaos when multiple genetically engineered sharks go on a rampage and flood the facility.
+The film is an international co-production between the United States and Mexico.

-Deep Blue Sea had a production budget of $60–82 million and represented a test for Harlin, who had not made a commercially successful film since Cliffhanger in 1993.
+Deep Blue Sea had a production budget of $60 million and represented a test for Harlin, who had not made a commercially successful film since Cliffhanger in 1993.
 The film was primarily shot at Fox Baja Studios in Rosarito, Mexico, where the production team constructed sets above the large water tanks that had been built for James Cameron's 1997 film Titanic.
 Although Deep Blue Sea features some shots of real sharks, most of the sharks used in the film were either animatronic or computer generated.
 Trevor Rabin composed the film score; LL Cool J contributed two songs to the film: "Deepest Bluest (Shark's Fin)" and "Say What".

-Released in theaters during the summer season, Deep Blue Sea grossed over $165 million worldwide.
+Released in theaters on July 28, 1999, Deep Blue Sea grossed $165 million worldwide.
 It received generally mixed reviews from critics, who praised its suspense, pacing, and action sequences, but criticized its unoriginality and B movie conventions.
 Retrospectively, Deep Blue Sea has been regarded as a successful shark film, especially within a limited genre that has been dominated by Steven Spielberg's 1975 thriller Jaws.
-A direct-to-video sequel, Deep Blue Sea 2, was released in 2018.
-A third film, Deep Blue Sea 3, was released on July 28, 2020.
+The film inspired two direct-to-video sequels, Deep Blue Sea 2 (2018) and Deep Blue Sea 3 (2020).